Qiskit/qiskit/docs/how_to/create_a_quantum_circuit.rst

     c1: 1/

 You can put the registers in any order, even mixing classical and quantum.
-However, the relative order of the :class:`~.QuantumRegister`\ s does affect the order of the qubits on the final circuit.
-In particular, the qubits from the first :class:`~.QuantumRegister` will be the first and so on.
+However, the relative order of the :class:`~.QuantumRegister`\ s affects the order of the qubits in the final circuit.
+The qubits from the first :class:`~.QuantumRegister` will be the first and so on.
 The same applies to the :class:`~.ClassicalRegister`\ s.

 .. testcode::

-    # Both the classical and quantum registers have the same relative order as in qc
+    # Resulting quantum circuits will be the same if the quantum and classical registers have the same relative order
     qc1 = QuantumCircuit(qr1, cr1, qr2, cr2)

     print(qc == qc1)